3 Weeks In The UK Itinerary

 Northern Ireland for 3 days

-Northern Ireland (especially the city of Derry) may be known for having long and dark war history that happened not long ago.
+Northern Ireland (especially the city of Derry) may be known for having a long and dark war history that happened not long ago.
 Some people might even think that the tension is still as strong as it was about 30 years ago.

-While there are places, you should visit to understand more about the war in the 1990s.
+There are places you should visit to learn more about the war in the 1990s.
 There are also so many beautiful spots to see.
 Many are related to the famous Titanic.
-Not to mention how adorable and honestly hard-to-understand accent people have.
-And if you love whiskey or are simply curious, make sure to try traditional Irish whiskey.

 If the Potterheads had their day in Scotland and England, Game of Thrones fans would also enjoy a great time in Northern Ireland.